tkurtbond/tkurtbond.github.io/posts/2005/02/16/2005-02-16/index.rst

 #.
 Use the instructions in `.../nt/INSTALL`.
 #.
 Compiling release 21.4 with gcc and -no-cygwin completed, but
-   produced an emacs.exe that died with an error when run, except when run under gdb, in which case not error was observed.
+   produced an emacs.exe that died with an error when run, except when run under gdb, in which case no error was observed.
 #.
 Compiling release 21.4 with Visual C completed and produced an
    emacs.exe that ran without error.
 #.
 Compiling a version obtained from `Emacs CVS